 Speaking to Dennis, he told me that Brixly set out. to employ senior support staff with backgrounds in development.
 It shows.

 Brixly tick all the boxes for us.

 What does this mean to us as resellers?
 Well, it means we can offer clients a range of services with dedicated resources at each stage.
 So the entry-level reseller account provides 20 cPanel accounts, 50Gb Storage and 2 cores/2Gb RAM per cPanel.
 If I start to feel the squeeze I can upgrade to Unlimited storage with up to 250 cPanel accounts.

 For every client, we can allocate space within our limits.
 And we can set up the security, backups, Staging and SSL etc for them so that we can be confident they are getting the best possible start.

 WHM allows us to offer our own branded billing, support and client management interface.

 Brixly are reasonably priced.
-At the time of writing, an entry level reseller account is priced at £9.95 per moth + VAT.
+At the time of writing, an entry-level reseller account is priced at £9.95 per month + VAT.
 Compare that to Siteground’s nearest equivalent deal “Grow Big” that offers 20Gb Storage and unlimited sites.
-After the first year that come in at £19.95 + VAT.
+After the first year that comes in at £19.95 + VAT.

 offers 10 Domains with 50 Gb NVMe Storage, 4 cores and 4GB RAM for £14.95 per month + VAT.